 These quick sketches may be derived from a past glass sculpture series I want to explore further.

 Sometimes these quick sketches open the door to new ideas and direction… And sometimes these sketches are attempts to resolve ongoing concepts.

 My glass sculptures are 3-dimentional… They have “volume”

 Volume can be hard to visualize in quick 2-dimensional sketches.
 This is where creating small 3-dimentional sketches from clay become important.

 Creating small clay “maquettes” allows me to visualize the depth along with the height and width.
 I can see how light and shadows may potentially play a part in the final glass sculpture.
 The overall composition and interaction between the forms can be worked out with the clay.

 Making larger work from blown glass usually involves a team of glassblowers working together.
 Good communication within the glassblowing team before and during the process is very important.
 Using 2-dimensional drawings are useful in conveying ideas… However, having a 3-dimensional clay maquette helps communicate the idea or form more clearly.

-Using the clay sketches, the glassblowing team can more easily plan the various steps while working with the hot glass.
+Using clay sketches allows the glassblowing team to more easily plan the various steps while working with the hot glass.